ironweber/tax-calculator/README.md

 # tax-calculator
 Stupid simple federal tax calculator.
 (Only Single filing for federal taxes)

-There are a few `.jsonc` files in the `tax-brackerts` folder.
-If you want to use one that doesn't exist just follow the format and import it through the cli.
+There are a few `.jsonc` files in the `tax-brackets` folder.
+If you want to use one that doesn't exist just follow the format and import it through when you run the script.

 ## Installation
 Clone the repo `git clone https://github.com/ironweber/tax-calculator.git`